 Components of a WordPress Template Tag

-WordPress uses PHP commands to pull information from the MySQL database.
-Every tag begins with the function to start PHP and ends with a function to stop it.
+WordPress is based in PHP (a scripting language for creating web pages) and uses PHP commands to pull information from the MySQL database.
+Every tag begins with a function to start PHP and ends with a function to stop it.
 In the middle of those two commands lives the request to the database that tells WordPress to grab the data and display it.

 A typical template tag, or function, looks like this:

 This example tells WordPress to do three things:

 get_info();: Use PHP to get information from the MySQL database and deliver it to your site.

 In this case, get_info() represents the tag function, which grabs information from the database to deliver it to your site.
 The information retrieved depends on what tag function appears between the two PHP commands.